ebkarlson404/CreationKitAuditTool/README.md

 will automatically add the new plugin to its list of registered plugins and initialize its manifest with the files that have been captured so far.

+## Continuous Replication
+Normally files are not replicated from *ESP* directories to *ESM* directories until one clicks on the `Generate` button to regenerate the ACHLIST files.
+This means that the contents of the *ESM* directories can become stale with respect to their *ESP* counterpoints.
+Continuous Replication will perform this replication immediately with every file-change notification that is received by the audit tool, thereby keeping the *ESM* directories synchronized to their corresponding *ESP* directories in real time.
+This can be useful if one has some other tool or process that requires fully synchronized *ESM* directories.

+Note that the *ESP* to *ESM* replication will still happen when one clicks on the `Generate` button irrespective of whether one has enabled the Continuous Replication feature.

+Note that Continuous Replication only takes place while the audit process is running.
+If one pauses the audit process, Continuous Replication will also be paused until the audit process is resumed.

 ## %USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool
 This folder is created by the Creation Kit Audit Tool and is used to store persistent data used or generated by the tool: